j0sete/motion-sensor/README.md

 	- nombre --> name of images.
 Default: actaul date of your system.
 	- path --> path where you want to save the images.

 This program can work with comprobarFichero() function or not.
 This function is only use to synchronize the program with other sensor, like a motion sensor.
-We use this because the program can detect the changes of lights like a motion, so we need another sensor to detect the movement and then the camera takes the pictures.
+We use this because the program can detect the changes of lights like a motion, so we need another sensor to detect, for example, if a door was opened, then, this sensor create a file that allows the camera to takes pictures.